arrow_back_ios

 }

-You should send any response with the HTTP status 200 (SUCCESS).
+You should respond with HTTP status 200 (SUCCESS) to any such request.

 Option #2 "Simplified mode"

-2.1 When the order is completed, Bukza also sends a POST request to your server URL, the same way as at the step 1.1.
+2.1.
+When the order is completed, Bukza also sends a POST request to your server URL, just as in step 1.1.

-2.2 The customer now sees your payment form and makes the payment.
-Accordingly, you should receive a notification to your server from your payment gateways.
-After receiving this notification, you should immediately send a POST request to https://public.bukza.com/api/pay.
+2.2.
+The customer now sees your payment form and completes the payment.
+You should receive a notification from your payment gateway to your server.
+After receiving this notification, immediately send a POST request to https://public.bukza.com/api/pay.
 Request body:

 {